dillonlara115/cli-scanner/docs/DASHBOARD_IMPROVEMENTS.md

 - Could use modal or expandable row
 - Link to Issues tab filtered by URL
 - Show page metadata: title, meta desc, headings, etc.
+- Modal displays full page details including SEO metadata, headings, links, images, and all issues for that page
+- "View Issues" button navigates to Issues tab filtered by that specific URL

 ---